 In a sophisticated sense though, fleet tracking is utilising tech to provide you with all the information you could possibly want about your drivers and vehicles.
-Both in real time and beyond.
+Both in real-time and beyond.

 Fleet tracking enables you to see an extremely wide range of things about your vehicles and can isolate potential issues as well.
 Ever wondered how a particular vehicle was using so much fuel?
-Well with a tracking system you can see a vehicles exact mileage and the software will oftentimes even calculate the MPG figure as well.
+Well with a tracking system you can see a vehicle’s exact mileage and the software will oftentimes even calculate the MPG figure as well.
 This is particularly useful in identifying problems with that vehicle to reduce fuel costs/loss going forward.

 Fleet tracking fits a tracking device to the vehicle, it is then relaying a signal to a satellite using GPS technology which then feeds you the information through software that would be installed on a central computer.
-Most software works as an interactive map, primarily showing each vehicle and their location by way of markers.
+Most software works as an interactive map, primarily showing each vehicle and its location by way of markers.
 Selecting a marker (vehicle) will then bring up further information about that vehicle.
 Sometimes there are 4 or more layers of interaction and information available.

 What are the benefits?